 If there is something concerning on a mammogram or during a clinical breast exam your health care provider may send you for additional tests, including more mammogram views, breast ultrasound, MRI (magnetic resonance imaging) or biopsy.
 Additional tests may also include, ductogram or thermography.

 IMPORTANT: Thermography is not a substitute for mammography and should not be used for breast cancer screening or diagnosis.
-Link to the National Cancer Institute (patient information and provider information) and the Federal Drug Administration for more information about thermography.
+Link to the National Cancer Institute (patient information and provider information) and the Federal Drug Administration (patient information and safety communication) for more information about thermography.